vmware/vic-product/docs/user_doc/vic_cloud_admin/README.md

 ## Intended Audience

-This information is intended for vSphere Integrated Containers administrators who use vSphere Integrated Containers Management Portal to create and manage development projects, assign developers to projects, manage the lifecycle of virtual container hosts (VCHs), and manage registries of container images.
+This information is intended for vSphere Integrated Containers  Managment Portal administrators who use the management portal to create and manage development projects, assign developers to projects, manage the lifecycle of virtual container hosts (VCHs), and manage registries of container images.
 Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is useful.

 ----------